-Initial Public Offering (IPO): How It Works
+Initial Public Offering (IPO): How Does it Work

 Key Takeaway: